-For new T.A.s, teacher training will be offered.
 The Graduate School offers official (required) training for new T.A.s before the beginning of their first semester teaching (i.e. normally before the beginning of their second year).
 Non-native speakers must also pass the SPEAK test (or equivalent requirement) as noted in 4.1 above in order to take up their teaching duties in the fall of their second year.
 Classes in English as a second language are offered to help non-native speakers meet this requirement.
-The Philosophy Department also assigns an experienced graduate student as teaching mentor; this student assists new T.A.s in preparing for their first class (during spring and summer) and in teaching their first class (during fall).